loganhasson/aspen/README.md

-# Aspen
+# aspen

 A gem to instantly create your directory structure for a new Ruby project.
-More info on RubyGems.org: [Aspen](http://rubygems.org/gems/aspen).
+More info on RubyGems.org: [aspen](http://rubygems.org/gems/aspen).

 ###Installation: